denniswiersma/SGBS/docs/ProjectProposal.md

 These paths can refer to the input FASTQ file, a reference genome file, or a file containing barcodes.

 ### Steps
+Fast-GBS uses publicly available packages for its main analysis pipeline, while using internally developed scripts to guide the process and create directories.
+The following is a list of used packages and their purpose:
+- Sabre -> demultiplexing
+- Cutadapt -> trimming & cleaning
+- BWA -> alignment
+- Platypus -> post-processing of mapping, haplotype construction, and variant calling

 ### Output